quichey/video-stream/server/DEV_NOTES.md

 Are there basic boilerplate libraries or flask tools that I could have used to make these files simpler?
 Perhaps even basic behaviour of modern web-apps like Youtube are more complex than they seem.
 Making things seamless is not seamless to do.

+# Summary of features (both currently and planned in the future)
+- Anonymous sessions
+- User sessions
+- able to handle multiple tabs open and view different videos and comments
+- Register/login via 3rd party authorizors
+- Production app is able to gracefully handle updates without breaking current user's sessions
+- Upload profile pictures
+- Upload videos
+- Create Playlists
+- View recommended lists of videos
+- Comment on videos
+- Be logged in on multiple devices simulateneously

+# Next things to implement
+- To make the app more interesting from a user's perspective, I would like to add Video Uploading.
+Concern here is large costs with storing heavy videos.